stamosv/betting/README.md

 7. Move to path: src/main/resources/dbinit/betting-project/tables.sql                 | There is a sql file you may run to DB IDE, so you may create both tables
 8. Download postman collection and import to a Postman tool                           | You may start project service via exposed Rest Api.
 9. Close both containers using docker-compose -f init.yml down

-For anything you need, you may call me at (+30) 6978060684 or vstamos91@gmail.com

-Thank you,
-Vasilis